Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

-At its core, the Gilbreths’ management theory is based on these three fundamental principles centered around efficiency and productivity.
+The Gilbreths’ management theory is based on three fundamental principles centered around time and motion management.

 1. Reduce the number of motions in a task.

 When working as a bricklayer, Frank would find the “one best way” to do each task required for his work.
 This method led to him becoming the chief superintendent after 10 years; it also gave him a thorough understanding of the laborer’s lifestyle and experience.
 Drawing on this knowledge, Frank and Lillian coined the term “therbligs” — a reversal of the sounds in their last name — to describe elemental motions required for workplace tasks.
-They used these 18 units to analyze how tasks were completed — searching for an object with eyes or hands, grasping an object with hands, assembling and disassembling two parts, and so on.
+They used these 18 units to analyze how tasks were completed, such as searching for an object with eyes or hands, grasping an object with hands, assembling and disassembling two parts, and so on.
 From there, they’d figure out which motions were necessary and eliminate any unnecessary motions to increase efficiency.
-For example, during surgery, doctors ask for instruments that are then handed to them by a nurse, instead of searching for the instruments themselves.
-Because nurses and doctors have separate tasks, they can focus on them and perform them in a skillful, timely manner.

 2. Focus on the incremental study of motions and time.